lx9t01/cuda_SVD/Readme.md

 Note:
 because GPU training is updated inside the kernel, I did not print out RMS error every time the P and Q are updated, but just print out them in the end.
 They are similar to CPU RMS error.

-1. Original non-expanded training file:
-Total time to run decomposition on CPU: 1.524624 (s) Total time to run decomposition on GPU: 0.496859 (s) RMS CPU: 3.69954
+1. Original non-expanded training file: (100000 ratings) Total time to run decomposition on CPU: 1.524624 (s) Total time to run decomposition on GPU: 0.496859 (s) RMS CPU: 3.69954
 GPU RMS: 3.69957

-2. Expanded training file
+2. Expanded training file: (560000 ratings)
+Total time to run decomposition on CPU: 8.359917 (s) Total time to run decomposition on GPU: 0.896845 (s) RMS CPU: 1.28598
+GPU RMS: 1.31158

+As the training data got big, the submission attachment can only contain this number of data…

 ### Performance Analysis
 1. The GPU has significant time advantage over CPU (3x);